front-end-intermediate/DOM-Scripting/readme.md

 ### NPM Scripts

 `package.json` contains a single script by default.
-NPM scripts are very powerful but can be difficult to write - most because the documentation is hard to find or written for other techniques.
+NPM scripts are very powerful but can be difficult to write - primarily because the documentation is hard to find or cryptic.

 One hint is to always look for the command line documentation for any software you've installed via NPM.
 NPM scripts are best viewed as command line instructions which can be called by node.